Optum/ChaoSlingr/README.md

 # If you found AWS Credit begin by
 Find some AWS credit and make your own account to move from local env to public cloud.
+You will need
 ### Using SAM
 1. `git clone -b hackru https://github.com/Optum/ChaoSlingr.git`
-2. `cd src/lambda/bucketpolicy`
-3. `npm install -g aws-sam-local`
+2. `npm install -g aws-sam-local`
-4. `sam package --template-file template.yml --s3-bucket s3://michaeldeploy --output-template-file packaged.yaml`
+3. `cd src/lambda/bucketpolicy`
-5. `sam deploy --template-file ./packaged.yaml --stack-name chaostest --capabilities CAPABILITY_IAM`
+4. `sam deploy --template-file ./packaged.yaml --stack-name chaostest --capabilities CAPABILITY_IAM`

 # ChaoSlingr: Introducing Security into Chaos Testing
 ChaoSlingr is a Security Chaos Engineering Tool focused primarily on the experimentation on AWS Infrastructure to bring system security weaknesses to the forefront.